learn-co-curriculum/dsc-prework-intro-enterprise/README.md

 ### Required Lesson Completion

-Prep is the first **required** element of our data science curriculum.
+Prep is the first **required** element of the AI Academy.
 You are expected to complete, at minimum, all lessons through the end of the Statistical Measures section.

 The way we **measure** lesson completion is based on you **clicking the "Mark as done" button** (pictured above) for each lesson.
 Don't worry too much about understanding 100% of the lesson content, and feel free to click the button once you've made a reasonable attempt — you can always come back and re-read it later.